 this life only we have hope in Christ, we are of all men the most pitiable."
 The dead, not just bodies, will be resurrected.

 If Christ is our predecessor, then who are we to assume a different path?
-No component of Christ even ascended until after He was
+No component of Christ ascended until AFTER He was

-apostle Paul speaks of religious counterfeits: another Jesus, another spirit, and a different gospel.
-Be very careful.
-The real Jesus
+Cor.
+11:14-15).
+The apostle Paul speaks of religious counterfeits: another Jesus, another spirit, and a different gospel.
+Be very

-told His disciples that they will NOT be where He will be until He comes to get them.
+careful!
+The real Jesus told His disciples that they will NOT be where He is until He comes to get them.

 The Full Resurrection is the heart of Christian doctrine.
 The resurrection is not an issue to take lightly.
 Only a small portion of